lff0305/DNSRelay/README.md

 DNSRelay
 ========

-A DNS Relayer to go through the GFW.
+A Java based DNS Relayer to go through the GFW.